MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 ## Goals

-1. Provide a web API around 3P ad attribution for PWAs acquired through an app store.
+1. Provide a web API around 3P acquisition attribution for PWAs acquired through an app store or directly from the browser.

 ## Non-Goals